Documentation menu

 Step-by-step

-3. Click Apply Assembly.
+3. Under Build your rate, click Apply Assembly.

 5. Pick an assembly.
+The Apply assembly button at the bottom-right enables.